CiscoDevNet/SIMS/README.md

 Add an instruction on the way to add sponsor-api user Add an instruction to get the portal ID
 #### Social Strategies Config
 SIMS is use by default five social login strategies.
-For strategies modifications refer to the Add/Remove Login Strategies section below.
+For strategies modifications refer to [Add/Remove Login Strategies](#addremove-login-strategies) section below.
 Pay attention that missing config property will fail the application
 ```javascript
 LINKEDIN_CLIENT_ID=
 LINKEDIN_SECRET=